Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: Introduction

-An interesting open question about our work is what is the minimum number of rounds needed for the $(d-1)$-WL test to be complete with respect to point clouds in $\mathbb{R}^d$.
-Our result shows that three rounds suffice, but we do not know the completeness status of the test when only one or two rounds are allowed.
-We finalize by providing simple proof that a single round is indeed sufficient when considering the $d$-WL test instead of the $(d-1)$-WL one.
-I.e., one round of the $d$-WL test is sufficient for identifying point clouds in $\mathbb{R}^d$ up to isometry, for each $d > 1$.
-This can be seen as a refinement of the result mentioned above by Hordan et al.~\cite{3d-case}, with the difference that our test is initialized with the mutual distances between points (as in the classical setting) while theirs is initialized with more complicated information about certain Gram Matrices.
+\begin{itemize} \item We show that for any $d > 1$ the geometric $(d-1)$-WL test is complete for detecting isometries over point clouds in $\mathbb{R}^d$.
+This is the positive counterpart of the result in \cite{DBLP:conf/aaai/0001RFHLRG19} (namely, that geometric 1-WL test is incomplete in dimension $d=3$), by showing that geometric 1-WL is complete for $d=2$ and that geometric 2-WL test is complete for $d=3$.
+Further, only three rounds of the geometric $(d-1)$-WL test suffice to obtain this completeness result. \item We provide a simple proof that a single round of the geometric $d$-WL test is sufficient for identifying point clouds in $\mathbb{R}^d$ up to isometry, for each $d \ge 1$.
+This can be seen as a refinement of a result from \cite{3d-case}, with the difference that our test is initialized with the mutual distances inside $d$-tuples of points (as in the classical setting) while theirs is initialized with Gram matrices of $d$-tuples of points.
+In other words, the initial coloring of~\cite{3d-case}, for each $d$-tuple of points, in addition to their pairwise distances, includes their distances to the \emph{origin}, while in our result we do not require this additional information.